yanns/scala-workshop/README.md

 scala-workshop
 ==============

-## How to start sbt?
+## How to start?

 1. start the sbt console with `./activator` or `activator.bat`

-2. In the sbt console, compile the project with 'compile'
+2. In the sbt console, compile the project with `compile`.
+   The project should compile without any errors.

-3. In the sbt console, let the tests run with 'test' No surprise, the tests are not successful.
+3. In the sbt console, let the tests run with `test`.
+   No surprise, the tests are not successful.

+More commands:

+- `run` runs a program (main class)
+- `test` launches the tests
+- `testOnly *.MyTest` launches only the tests with the full name matching `*.MyTest`
+- `testQuick` launches only the tests that failed and the tests impacted by the changes
+- `~<command>` trigger the <command> each time the code is changed.
+For example, `~testQuick` is a good way to practice [TDD](https://en.wikipedia.org/wiki/Test-driven_development).

 ## Integration in IDE